JuliaLang/Pkg.jl/docs/src/creating-packages.md

     This is a somewhat advanced usage of Pkg which can be skipped for people new to Julia and Julia packages.

-A weak dependency is a dependency that will not automatically install when the package is installed but you can still control what versions of that package is allowed to install by setting compatibility on it.
+A weak dependency is a dependency that will not automatically install when the package is installed but you can still control what versions of that package are allowed to be installed by setting compatibility on it.
 These are listed in the project file under the `[weakdeps]` section:

 ```toml